jcorbin/hexant/README.md

 ## URL-fragment (hash) variables

+- `rule` -- the rule spec to use
+- `colors` -- the color scheme to use
-- frameRate -- number of animation ticks attempted per second
+- `frameRate` -- number of animation ticks attempted per second
-- drawUnvisited -- specify to draw every cell in the tree instead of only visited ones
+- `drawUnvisited` -- specify to draw every cell in the tree instead of only visited ones
-- labeled -- specify to add coordinate labels to cells (doesn't scale well, only for debugging)
+- `labeled` -- specify to add coordinate labels to cells (doesn't scale well, only for debugging)

 # Running